 4 Easy DIY Dog Toys

-When it comes to making dog toys, it’s important to remember that our four-legged pals need mental exercise too!
-DIY interactive dog toys, treat dispensers and puzzle toys for dogs are excellent ways to provide them with a mental challenge.
+When it comes to making homemade dog chew toys, it’s important to remember that our four-legged pals need mental exercise too!
+DIY interactive dog toys, treat dispensers, and puzzle toys for dogs are excellent ways to provide them with a mental challenge.

 1. DIY Snuffle Ball

 A DIY snuffle ball is a fun foraging toy!
 Use small treats or kibble that are easy to sink down into the center of the ball, making it a challenge to shake free.
-You can also create a DIY snuffle mat instead of a ball, buy using a rubber sink mat instead of the ball in our instructions below.
+You can also create a DIY snuffle mat instead of a ball by using a rubber sink mat instead of the ball in our instructions below.

 Wanna see it in action?
 Check out how much our friend Farley loves her new snuffle ball!